List of 40 mm grenades: 40 mm low-velocity ammunition types (NATO)

-Besides combat ammo there also exists crowd control ammunition like sponge grenades.
+Besides combat ammo, there is also crowd-control ammunition such as sponge grenades.

 40 mm low-velocity ammunition types (Sweden)

 Sweden currently operates the M203 grenade launcher (designated Granattillsats 40 mm Automatkarbin in Sweden) and thus uses the 40 mm low-velocity cartridge.
 Going against Swedish military tradition, the 40 mm low-velocity cartridge currently lacks a specified indigenous designation in Swedish service.
 Instead only the projectile types have designations.

-Currently these projectile types can be found in Swedish service manuals.
+Currently, these projectile types can be found in Swedish service manuals.